Home I'm Darling

 Get Involved At WT

-As a community theatre grouped staffed, managed, and run by volunteers, there’s never a shortage of opportunities to get involved at WT, whether that’s on-stage, backstage, or front of house.
+As a community theatre that is produced, managed and run entirely by volunteers, there’s never a shortage of ways to get involved here.

-Unlike many other societies, there are no show fees to pay, and once you’ve joined, you can get involved with as much or as little as you’d like to at WT.
+Members just pay an annual fee, then once you’ve joined you can get as involved with as much or as little as you’d like to at WT.

 Find Out More Latest Auditions